-When it comes to the leading of cause of death in the United States, cardiovascular disease trumps all others.
+When it comes to the leading of cause of death in the United States, cardiovascular disease all others.
 And that’s true for both men and women.
 Heart disease kills 610,000 people in the United States every year — that’s roughly 1 of every 4 deaths.

 Reducing your risk of heart disease involves making simple changes to your lifestyle, like quitting smoking, cutting down on alcohol, smart eating habits, daily exercise, and monitoring your cholesterol and blood pressure.